 Yangon – Mandalay – Cruise – Bagan – Inle Lake

-This comprehensive tour thoroughly explores the richest culture of Myanmar (Burma) while enjoying luxurious holidays with the amazing exclusive services, activities and cruising along Ayeyarwaddy river.
+This comprehensive tour thoroughly explores the richest culture of Myanmar (Burma) while enjoying luxurious holidays with unique exclusive services, amazing activities and cruising along the Ayeyarwaddy river.

 Upon arrival at Yangon airport, young ladies, dressed in national attire, welcomes your party with jasmine flower garlands.
 You will be gifted with a traditional shoulder bag and a Myanmar country map.
 The unique Asia Elephant Coach is waiting to transfer you to the hotel in grand style.